Understanding Mexico's economic landscape via data transformations

 Key Takeaways

-• Relative to the United States, the Fed's target rate currently hovers at 3.62%, creating a notable rate differential of 3.38 percentage points in favor of Mexico.
+• The Fed's target rate currently stands at 3.62%, following a similar cut of 0.25 percentage points in December.

 • The central bank's policy rate is the primary tool for steering inflation and economic activity.